bitfocus/companion-bundled-modules/vbaudio-voicemeeter/companion/HELP.md

 ## Prereuisuites
 NodeJS >= 18

-## Steps
+## Steps to run the Proxy (Only required if running Voicemeeter on a separate machine to Companion)
 1. Download the [companion-module-vbaudio-voicemeeter repository](https://github.com/bitfocus/companion-module-vbaudio-voicemeeter).
 This can be done either by `git clone` or by clicking on the Code button, and then downloading the zip
 2. In the directory you've cloned or unzipped the repo to, run `npm i`.
-This will download the modules dependencies
+This will download the modules dependencies (NOTE: there may be additional dependencies separate from the module required to build it due to the nature of Voicemeeters API, if there is any issues feel free to reach out on the [Issues Page](https://github.com/bitfocus/companion-module-vbaudio-voicemeeter/issues))
 3. Run `node proxy` to start running the proxy on the default port of 8099, or use the `-p PORT` argument to specify a port, such as `node proxy -p 3000`
 4. In Companion, create an instance for Voicemeeter and in the configuration set the IP and Port of where the proxy is running